TalMat/PresaleManagement/README.md

 AUTO_EMAIL | email used to send confirmation messages AUTO_PASS | password for AUTO_EMAIL account

-These can also be exported from a config.json file in the root directory.
+These can also be placed in a config.json file in the root directory.

 ```
 {